push-based/nx-verdaccio/docs/motivation.md

 # Motivation

-The following document explains the motivation behind this library and the problems it solves.
+The following document explains the motivation behind this library and the problem it solves.
-We will discuss common e2e setups in the wild, what problems they have and why they are pretty limited in their scalability and performance.
+We will discuss [common E2e setup for publishable packages](#Common-E2E-setup-for-publishable-packages) in the wild, what problems they have and why they are pretty limited in their scalability and performance.

+> [!NOTE]
-What is not covered in this document is basic knowledge about Verdaccio as wel as Nx.
+> What is not covered in this document is basic knowledge about Verdaccio as well as Nx.

+Before we go into more detail let's quickly list the problems here to later on dive into each of them individually:

+**The problems:**

+- 🚪 **Isolation** - Conflicts the file system as well as changes in the local configuration of the developer machine.
+- 📉 **Scalability** - The setup can only run in sequence and after every test we have to run a lot of cleanup scripts.
+In case of an error the whole chain has to rerun.
+- 🐢 **Task Performance** - The test environment setup in not cacheable and as the server has to run while the tests execute, it slows done the whole task.
+- 🔫 **DX** - In case of an error there is no easy way to debug the test setup independent of the test.
+- 🧟‍ **Maintainability** - It is very hard to maintain the test setup as it is very complex and has a lot of moving partsnthat are hard to understand and debug.

-Let's start of by explaining the common e2e setups.
+Let's start off by explaining the common e2e setups.

-## Common e2e setup for publishable packages
+## Common E2E setup for publishable packages

 To get e2e tests setup with Verdaccio we typically need the following building blocks: